 Manure & Soil Health: Understanding and Advancing the Science

-The team developed research, outreach, funding priorities.
-They produced an online inventory of soil health training and educational resources as well as a list of soil health related research projects applicable in the North Central Region.
-In 2016 and 2017, they helped sponsor the Iowa Soil Health conference, providing a professional development opportunity for more than 30 extension educators from the North Central region.
-In 2017 they launched the Soil Health Nexus website, began producing monthly research/outreach articles, and completed four soil health roundtables with nearly 400 people attending.
+This team developed research, outreach, funding priorities and produced an online inventory of soil health training and educational resources as well as a list of soil health related research projects applicable in the North Central Region.
+In 2016 and 2017, the team helped sponsor the Iowa Soil Health conference, providing a professional development opportunity for more than 30 extension educators from the North Central region.
+In 2017, the team launched the Soil Health Nexus website, began producing monthly research/outreach articles, and completed four soil health roundtables with nearly 400 people attending.
 This project was a precursor to the Soil Health Nexus.

 Professor of Biological Systems Engineering & Animal Science Extension Livestock Waste Management